WUSTL-GIS-Programming-spring-2014/classinfo/Final/QuestionsOutline.md

 Functions that you will write:
 1. Modify a python object according to specifications and output a tuple.
-(Data structres)
+(Data structures)
 2. Return a timestamp from a string with a specified timezone. (datetime & pytz)
 3. Check for the presence of a shapefile in a path, and create the shapefile if needed. (arcpy)
 4. Retrieve a json array using ```requests``` from a specific url and return a list of python objects.
 Optionally, use ```urllib2```. (requests or urllib2)